akmolina28/last-watch-ai/docs/file_watcher.md

 ### Disabling the watcher

-The watch folder is included as a convenience to make it easy to integrate Last Watch with programs like Blue Iris.
-It is not required to use Last Watch.
-You have the option to call the webhook and pass in the image data yourself.
+The watcher is included as a convenience to make it easy to integrate Last Watch with programs like Blue Iris.
+The watcher is not required to use Last Watch.
+You have the option to call the [webhook](https://github.com/akmolina28/last-watch-ai/blob/dev/docs/API.md#event-webhook) and pass in the image data yourself.

 If you decide to bypass the watcher, you can disable it completely by adding this line to your .env file: